Blog Featured

 Weight

-The shoes used above are Specialized S-Works 6 XC (what I wear in the summer) for SPD, and the Specialized S-Works 6 for road.
+The shoes used as a reference are Specialized S-Works 6 XC (what I wear in the summer) for SPD, and the Specialized S-Works 6 for road.
 These shoes have the same SRP as a control, also the weights are claimed.
 Which is why I went with shoes from the same brand.
 Under the assumption that any fudging would at least be consistent :).

 Float

 The jury is out (scroll all the way down) on whether pedal float is a good, or bad thing.
 Personally, I like a tiny amount, but not too much.
-Float on SPD is not as precise as I would like it to be since it’s mostly controlled by how much tension you dial into the spring.
-As the pedals and cleats age, you do need to adjust it to keep everything tight, and on some pedals I never quite get that locked in feeling that I want.
+Float on SPD is not as precise as I would like.
+It’s mostly controlled by how much tension you dial into the spring.
+As the pedals and cleats age, you do need to adjust it to keep everything tight, and on some pedals I never quite get that locked-in feeling that I want.
 It is something that annoys me about SPD, there’s just no guarantee that every SPD pedal will work the same when it comes to float.
 On the other side, road pedals have a massive amount if claimed variance.
 Anywhere from 0° float to floppy-knees-are-the-new-black should be possible with different cleat/pedal combos.
 This is one area where SPD falls behind.

 Platform